OzFlux/Examples/README.md

 ## Downloading

-1. The easiest way to download the example files is to clone this repository using **git**.
+The easiest way to download the example files is to clone this repository using git.
 This is the same method suggested for installing PyFluxPro.
 The process is as follows:

 1. Open a command line window or terminal session and use the **cd** (shorthand for "change directory") command to navigate to the directory into which you want to install the example folders.
 Note that the installation process will create a folder called **Examples** in the directory where the installation is run.
 2. Clone the **Examples** repository by typing **git clone https://github.com/OzFlux/Examples.git** at the command prompt.
 3. This process will create a folder called **Examples** in the current folder.
 The **Examples** folder itself contains 4 folders, 1 for each example site (**Calperum**, **Cumberland Plain** and **Loxton**) and 1 called **controlfiles**.

 ## Using the Examples